sreekanthsk567/MedMind-An-Advanced-Pill-Dispenser/README.md

 ```

 2. Open the `android-app/` folder in Android Studio.
-3. Add your Firebase `google-services.json` to:
+3. Create a new project in firebase and add the package name.
+Add the SHA credential and register the app.
+Register the app in play integrity and download the google-services.json.
+Add your Firebase `google-services.json` to:

 ```
 android-app/app/
 ```

 4. Add your Gemini API Key inside `AiCompanionActivity.kt`.
-5. Build and run on a physical device (Health Connect doesn’t work on standard emulators).
+5. Build the app and run on a physical device (Health Connect doesn’t work on standard emulators).
+WARNING: The app won't build if google-services.json not provided.
 ---

 # Hardware Wiring